 This is accomplished, in part, by documenting high school and/or university experiences with children prior to entering the TEP.
 One hundred fifty clock hours of involvement are required.
 Experiences may include teaching, coaching, tutoring, or other forms of educational service to children or to schools.
 Volunteer and service work that is done to benefit children is also considered evidence of existing commitment.
 The TEP Handbook contains further information on this requirement and its documentation.

 Students who are denied admission to, or continuation in, any part of the TEP have the right of appeal, using the grade appeal procedure contained in the Student Handbook.
-Students who reapply to the program have the right to appear at an education faculty meeting to request readmission, if they so request.
-All students who are unsuccessful in the TEP have access to alternative career counseling through their education advisors or through Career Services, or both.
+All students who are unsuccessful in the TEP have access to alternative career counseling through their Education advisor/mentor or through Career Services, or both.

-Admission to the student teaching semester requires a grade of C or better in all Education major and minor courses and a minimum overall GPA of 2.75 or a combined 2.75 in the major and the DPI-Approved Teaching Minor.
+Admission to the student teaching semester requires a grade of C or better in all Education major and minor courses and a minimum overall GPA of 3.0 or a combined 3.0 in the major and the DPI-Approved Teaching Minor.
 All students are required to successfully complete the PRAXIS II Content Exam for their certification area(s), and students with Modern Language majors or minors must complete the ACTFL Language Exam prior to application to student teach.
 All Elementary Education majors seeking licensure are required to successfully complete the Foundations of Reading Test.
 Students applying for student teaching must submit their Phase II portfolio.
-The education program may admit a small percentage of students to student teaching on exception if they meet all other criteria and they meet either the GPA or the Praxis I requirement.
 Application deadlines are August 25 or January 25 each year.
-Those students who are not accepted into student teaching have the option to complete a degree in Elementary Educational Studies.
+Those students who are not accepted into student teaching have the option to complete a degree in Educational Studies.
 No teaching license is granted with this major.

 One semester in the senior year must be reserved solely for student teaching.
 All required coursework for the major and minor must be completed prior to student teaching.
 No other courses may be taken during any part of the student teaching semester.
 The Education Placement Coordinator arranges student teaching assignments in schools within approximately a 30 mile radius of the campus.
 Students must provide their own transportation to the placement site(s).